Skip to content

 For most artists and labels running active campaigns, the math is straightforward:

-The 4.3x RPM gap between Art Tracks and Content ID is not a signal that Content ID is worthless.
+The gap between owned YouTube surfaces and Content ID is not a signal that Content ID is worthless.
 It is a signal that Content ID is a different kind of revenue: passive, opportunistic, and supplementary.
-Art Tracks are where you make deliberate investments in audience growth.
+Owned videos, Shorts funnels, playlists, and Art Tracks are where you make deliberate investments in audience growth.

 Data methodology